zengyous/trytest/README.md

-# my first trytest
+# my first repo
 hello
-some more texy
+some more text
+week2 class1